GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (90) .md

 **At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature and the range is increased to a number of yards equal to the spell's tier.

 **Critical Failure**: You fail to transfer the transmutation properly.
 Yourself and any affected creature is set ablaze, as though a fire attack inflicted a critical hit.
 The save DV will be equal to the DV of the spell check.

+#### Mortal Masque

+**Minimum Tier**: 2

+**Casting Time**: 1 minute

+**Range**: 1 yard

+**Duration**: 1 hour

+**Effect**: You magically reform the flesh of a corpse to appear as though it did in life.
+This can be applied to a reanimated corpse of some nature, but it must be able to cooperate for this.

+**At Higher Tiers**: For each tier beyond minimum, you may increase the duration by an hour.
+Alternatively, if cast as a 3rd tier or higher spell, you may halve the total duration to have the corpse formed to appear as any member of the same species so long as your are familiar with that subject or have a detailed reference.

+**Critical Failure**: You have managed deform it beyond recognition.
+You also receive additional points of spell-sickness equal to 1d3+half of the spell's tier.

 ### N